conan-community/conan-opencv/README.md

 ## Conan package recipe for [*opencv*](https://github.com/opencv/opencv)

-OpenCV (Open Source Computer Vision Library)
+OpenCV (Open Source Computer Vision Library) is an open source computer vision and machine learning software library.

 The packages generated with this **conanfile** can be found on [Bintray](https://bintray.com/conan-community/conan/opencv%3Aconan).